Automation Workshop FAQ—simple answers to complex questions.

 - Syntax of UNC path:

-Since Windows 7, the behavior of mapped drives has changed.
-They are created on a per-user basis.
+Mapped drives are created on a per-user basis.
 Each user can have a different network resource mapped to the same drive letter.
 With User Account Control (UAC) enabled a user can access two different sets of drives, one is shown if the user has administrator privileges and completely different one if the user has not.

 Thus, when creating a Task in Automation Workshop, it is important to keep in mind which user has what resources mapped to what drive letters.
-Or, to keep things as simple as possible, a much better idea is to use UNC path instead of mapped drives.
+To keep things as simple as possible, a much better idea is to use UNC path instead of mapped drives.
 Use

 \\SERVER\share\ as parameter when configuring Triggers and Actions.